updated

 Description

-- Who we are a non-commercial, not-for-profit initiative.
-We are building a FabLab within a once abandoned farm, creating a place where thinkers, artists, makers, and farmers can come together to learn, share, and create.
-This is not a business but a community project, built and run entirely by volunteers.
+We are a non-commercial, not-for-profit initiative, building a FabLab within a once-abandoned farm.
+Our goal is to create a place where thinkers, artists, makers, and farmers come together to learn, share, and create.
+This is not a business, but a community project, built and run entirely by volunteers.

-- What’s happening right now: Renovating a traditional "taipa" ruin.
-Building a vermicompost system, renovating a classic Land Rover, and creating an outdoor kitchen among many other projects.
-Planning the next treehouse (or maybe a hobbit house!).
-There’s always something new — from low-tech farming projects to high-tech experiments in the lab.
+Alongside this, we continue with other projects: renovating a traditional taipa ruin, building a vermicompost system, restoring a classic Land Rover, and creating an outdoor kitchen.
+We’re also planning the next treehouse (or maybe a hobbit house!).
+There’s always something new, from low-tech farming projects to high-tech experiments in the lab.

-- The setting: Our farm covers 22 hectares in the western Algarve, southern Portugal.
-The land has been slowly rebuilt since 2016 with roads, reservoirs for rainwater harvesting, solar power, and workshops for digital fabrication.
-We are mostly off-grid, though we still rely on bottled gas for cooking.
-We’re tucked away in the countryside, but just a short drive from Barão de São João, a friendly village with artists, surfers, and plenty of local culture.
-Stunning beaches and picturesque towns are close by.
+Our farm covers 22 hectares in the western Algarve, southern Portugal.
+Since 2016, we’ve been slowly rebuilding it with rainwater reservoirs, solar power, digital fabrication workshops, and off-grid systems.
+We are mostly self-sufficient, though we still rely on bottled gas for cooking.
+The farm is tucked away in the countryside, but just a short drive from Barão de São João, a village full of artists, surfers, and local culture.
+Stunning beaches and picturesque towns are nearby.

-- The spirit: Our philosophy is simple: to farm with the help of technology, and to develop technology with the help of the farm.
-The FabFarm is a place for all kinds of people: farmers, artists, hackers, surfers, inventors, and anyone curious about combining creativity with sustainability.
+Our philosophy is simple: to farm with the help of technology, and to tech with the help of the farm.
+The FabFarm is a place for all kinds of people, farmers, artists, hackers, surfers, inventors, and anyone curious about blending creativity with sustainability.

-- Who you’ll meet: We are a family of five (two girls and a boy), living alongside dogs, cats, and a small flock of happy chickens.
+We are a family of five (two girls and a boy), living alongside dogs, cats, and a small flock of chickens.
 Volunteers become part of this environment, sharing both work and community life.

-- What you can do: Construction and eco-building, gardening and land care, digital fabrication and electronics, energy and water systems, and creative projects (design, art, prototyping).
-You can contribute with your existing skills or try something completely new.
+Help us restore fire-affected areas, rebuild soil and gardens, and replant trees.
+Beyond that, there’s always a wide range of work: construction and eco-building, gardening and land care, digital fabrication and electronics, energy and water systems, and creative projects in art, design, or prototyping.
+You can bring your own skills or learn something completely new.

 • Types of help and learning opportunities